s0lst1c3/eaphammer/README.md

 The --hostile-portal flag can be used to execute a hostile portal attack, as shown in the examples below.

-	./eaphammer --interface wlan0 --bssid 1C:7E:E5:97:79:B1 --essid EvilC0rp --channel 6 --auth peap --wpa 2 --hostile-portal
+	./eaphammer --interface wlan0 --bssid 1C:7E:E5:97:79:B1 --essid EvilC0rp --channel 6 --auth wpa --hostile-portal

-	./eaphammer --interface wlan0 --essid TotallyLegit --channel 1 --auth open --hostile-portal
+	./eaphammer --interface wlan0 --essid TotallyLegit --hw-mode n --channel 36 --auth open --hostile-portal

 ## IV - Indirect Wireless Pivots

 *Note: you will need to generate a certificate in order to perform this attack against most EAP networks.
 Please refer to* [I - x.509 Certificate Generation](#i---x509-certificate-generation) *for instructions on how to do this.*

 *Note: you will need RADIUS creds in order to perform this attack against EAP implementations that use mutual authentication protocols such as MS-CHAPv2 for inner authentication.
-Please refer to* [VI - Attacking WPA2-EAP Networks](#vi---attacking-wpa2-eap-networks) *for additional information.*
+Please refer to* [VIII.1 - Considerations When Attacking WPA2-EAP Networks](#VIII.1---Considerations-When-Attacking-WPA2-EAP-Networks) *for additional information.*

 An Indirect Wireless Pivot is a technique for bypassing port-based access control mechanisms using rogue access point attacks.
 The attack requires the attacker to use two wireless network interfaces.
 The first network interface is used to obtain an IP address on the target network.
 Presumably, this first network interface is placed in quarantine by the NAC when this occurs.
 The attacker then uses a rogue AP attack to coerce a victim into connecting to the attacker's second wireless interface.
 The attacker then exploits the victim in some way, allowing the attacker to place a timed payload on the victim's device.
 The attacker then shuts down the rogue access point, allowing the victim to reassociate with the target network.
 The attacker then waits for the timed payload to execute and send a reverse shell back to the first interface, allowing the attacker to escape the quarantine.

-EAPHammer can be used to perform Indirect Wireless Piviots, as described in the following sections.
+EAPHammer can be used to perform Indirect Wireless Pivots, as described in the following sections.

 ### IV.1 - Performing Indirect Wireless Pivots Using Hostile Portal Attacks

 Before you begin the attack, make sure you have the following:

-1. RADIUS creds for a number of victim devices (see [VI - Attacking WPA2-EAP Networks](#vi---attacking-wpa2-eap-networks))
+1. RADIUS creds for a number of victim devices (see [VIII.1 - Considerations When Attacking WPA2-EAP Networks](#VIII.1---Considerations-When-Attacking-WPA2-EAP-Networks))
 2. Two network interfaces: we will call these **Interface A** and **Interface B**.

 __Step 1__ - Connect to the target network using **Interface A**